-Generally, a statement for a child offered for the truth is going to be considered hearsay.
-For example, if the child returns from mother’s house and says, “my mother was not home the entire weekend” this would be considered hearsay, and therefore inadmissible.
-There are exceptions to the hearsay rule found in Rule 803 of the Texas Rules of Evidence.
-Lawyers and judges are typically (but not always!) versed in the hearsay exceptions found in the Rules of Evidence.
-However, less experienced lawyers often overlook a hearsay exception found in the Texas Family Code for statements of abuse.
+Generally, a child’s statement which is later presented in court as evidence for the truth of a claim, will be considered hearsay.
+For example, if a child returns from her mother’s house and claims, “my mother was not home the entire weekend,” this statement would be considered hearsay, and therefore inadmissible.
+However, there are exceptions to the hearsay rules of the Texas Rules of Evidence.
+Judges are typically well versed in these exceptions.
+However, less experienced lawyers often overlook important hearsay exceptions, particularly for cases surrounding abuse.

 In a suit affecting the parent-child relationship, a statement made by a child 12 years of age or younger that describes alleged abuse against the child, without regard to whether the statement is otherwise inadmissible as hearsay, is admissible as evidence if, in a hearing conducted outside the presence of the jury, the court finds that the time, content, and circumstances of the statement provide sufficient indications of the statement’s reliability and: